Dostendite/odin-chess/README.md

 > I recommend you increase your **terminal font size** to play
 > the game comfortably, as it uses small unicode symbols.

+> [!WARNING]
+> There's a bug with the "en passant" mechanic that came up recently which I need to fix

 **Welcome to my CLI game of Chess!
 The capstone project for the Ruby course.**

 The game is equipped with tests for game rules,